 Actions required by first day of attendance:

-• Returned checks will result in a $10 charge.
+- Late payments and returned checks will both result in a $15 charge.

 Individuals and families may apply for financial assistance for School Age programs.
 Assistance is based upon a number of factors, including total household income and number of dependents.
 The process is confidential and application forms and brochures about the program are available online or at the YMCA Business Office.

 Families in the Mukwonago Area School District are able apply for Wisconsin Shares Child Care Assistance though the Department of Children and Families.
 Contact your Wisconsin Shares office for approval as you must have authorization before we can register your child for Y BASE Programs.

 YMCA of Greater Waukesha County Provider Number: 4000558914